Puff Puff (Bofrot)

 Instructions

 Proof the Yeast: In a small bowl, mix lukewarm water, sugar, and yeast.
-Stir lightly and leave it for 5–10 minutes until it gets foamy.
+Stir lightly and allow it to sit for 5–10 minutes until it gets foamy.

 Mix the Dry Ingredients: In a big bowl, mix flour, nutmeg, salt, and sugar well.